Mozambique Energy Information

 Renewable in % Electricity Production

-The National Directorate of New and Renewable Energy is in charge of framing policies to stimulate the use of renewables in the country's energy mix.
+The National Directorate of New and Renewable Energy is in charge of framing policies to increase the use of renewables.

 Interactive Chart Mozambique Share of Renewables in Electricity Production (incl hydro)